Training Image Derivatives: Increased Accuracy and Universal Robustness: Second order

-For $\sigma \leq 0.25$, the first order term dominates the adjustment, and the second derivative contributes up to 1/20 of the correction.
-This formula provides the vertices of the new cube for which the image derivatives are generated and the maximum vulnerability is determined by solving (\ref{eq:max vun}).
-We compare the results of the first ($I$) and second ($I\!I$) order robust training of the network with $20\cdot10^{6}$ weights against the best result of Gaussian augmentation ($\mathcal{N}_{.095}$).
-Fig. \ref{fig:cor-res-acc} shows the comparison of the errors, the results without adjustment (\ref{eq:corr}) are shown in color.
-We observe that for all networks the corrected accuracy is higher, and for $I$ and $I\!I$ the amount of correction is substantial even for small $\sigma$.
-For large $\sigma$, the accuracy of $I$ becomes lower than $\mathcal{N}_{.095}$, but the results of $I\!I$ are unmatched.
+The first-order term dominates the adjustment, while the second-order contributes up to 1/20 of the correction, and the remaining discrepancy is less than $0.05\%$.
+After the new vertices are obtained, image derivatives are generated and the maximum vulnerability is determined by solving (\ref{eq:max vun}).
+Fig. \ref{fig:cor-res-acc} shows the results after first-order ($I$) and second-order ($I\!I$) universal robust training for the network with 20 million weights, compared to the best result of Gaussian augmentation ($\mathcal{N}_{.095}$).
+The results without correction (\ref{eq:corr}), corresponding to the output invariance assumption, are shown in color.
+Two details are worth mentioning: first, the noise-induced geometry correction improves the outcome even for Gaussian augmentation.
+Second, even under the invariance assumption, the accuracy of $I\!I$ is consistently higher than $\mathcal{N}_{.095}$.
+Although, for heavier noise, the accuracy of $I$ drops below that of $\mathcal{N}_{.095}$, the results of $I\!I$ remain unmatched.

-Fig. \ref{fig:cor-res-vun} shows the average maximum vulnerabilities.
-The results without correction (\ref{eq:corr}) are not more than 1\% different, so they are not shown.
-Network $I$ gradually loses its robustness, but as expected, the second-order results are much more stable.
-The effect of adding an extra epoch with $E=E_{0}+E_{1}$ is uniform across $\sigma$ for both plots.

-It is worth noting that for $\sigma=0.25$ the distance between the original and the noisy image is $\sim$10, which is roughly the diameter of the manifold.
-Thus, training the derivatives only on the manifold allows to obtain a reasonable error in a significant volume of the full image space.
+Fig. \ref{fig:cor-res-vun} shows the average maximum vulnerability.
+The results without correction (\ref{eq:corr}) differ by no more than 1\%, so they are not shown.
+Network $I$ gradually loses its robustness, but as expected, the second-order results remain much more stable.
+The effect of tradeoff adjustment is uniform across $\sigma$ for both plots.
+It is worth noting that for $\sigma=0.25$ the distance between the original and noisy image is approximately 10, roughly matching the original manifold's diameter.
+Thus, training derivatives only on the manifold can significantly improve error in a substantial region of the full image space.